 '''

-write (outfile=<open file '<stdout>', mode 'w'>)
+write (outfile=None)

 '''

 Write the wrapped data table to a file or handle in tabular format.

 The format is BED-like, but with a header row included and with arbitrary extra columns.

 To combine multiple samples in one file and/or convert to another format, see the 'export' subcommand.